 "Gaming service provider."
-A person that is not required to be licensed as a manufacturer, supplier, management company or gaming junket enterprise under this part or regulations of the Pennsylvania Gaming Control Board and:
+A person that is not required to be licensed as a manufacturer, supplier, management company or gaming junket enterprise under this part and:

-- (1) provides goods or services, including, but not limited to, count room equipment, to a slot machine licensee or an applicant for a slot machine license for use in the operation of a licensed facility; [or] and - (2) provides goods or services [at] to a slot machine licensee or an applicant for a slot machine license that requires access to the gaming floor or a gaming-related restricted area of a licensed facility as determined by the
+- (1) provides goods or services, including, but not limited to, count room equipment, to a slot machine licensee or an applicant for a slot machine license for use in the operation of a licensed facility; [or] and - (2) provides goods or services [at] to a slot machine licensee or an applicant for a slot machine license that requires access to the gaming floor or a gaming-related restricted area of a licensed facility.